 Once your iron is hot, you need to grease it.
 I like avocado oil for its high smoke point.
 Clarified butter (with the milk solids removed) works well, too.
 I am not a fan of non-stick spray but that’s just my personal opinion.

-Baking the waffles
+Baking the sourdough waffles

-The oil will heat up pretty quickly.
-Then you add your batter to the waffle iron.
+- Add your batter to the waffle iron.
 You need to eyeball the amount depending on the size of your waffle iron.
 Close the lid and wait.

 Waiting is key!
 It’s tempting to want to open the waffle iron too soon.
 That will result in your waffle breaking apart.
 Every few minutes you can test by carefully attempting to lift the lid.
 If there’s any resistance, the waffles need a bit longer.
 Don’t forget to flip the waffle iron so that it heats evenly from both sides.

 You’ll know that the waffles are done when you can lift the top part and the waffles are not sticking to the iron.
 They will also be golden brown on both sides!